winnwy/StravaArt/README.md

 -   **Interactive Shape Selection**: Presents the user with all identified objects, allowing them to choose which one to turn into a route.
 -   **Vector Tracing**: Converts the pixels of the selected object into clean, scalable vector paths using Potrace.
 -   **Interactive Map**: Users can pan and zoom to select any area in the world to draw their art.
--   **Route Generation**: (In Progress) An advanced algorithm fits the vector shape onto the road and path network from OpenStreetMap.
+-   **Route Generation**: An advanced algorithm fits the vector shape onto the road and path network from OpenStreetMap.